philip-papasavvas/src/README.md

 Small projects, focused on:
-- technical analysis of security price data
+- Technical analysis of security price data
-- portfolio optimisation
+- Portfolio optimisation
-- stationarity (a stochastic process where the unconditional joint probability distribution does not change when shifted in time)
+- Stationarity (a stochastic process where the unconditional joint probability distribution does not change when shifted in time)